Nuclear organization: A/B compartments

 A/B compartments were first discovered in early Hi-C studies.
 Researchers noticed that the whole genome could be split into two spatial compartments, labelled "A" and "B", where regions in compartment A tend to interact preferentially with A compartment-associated regions than B compartment-associated ones.
 Similarly, regions in compartment B tend to associate with other B compartment-associated regions.

-A/B compartment-associated regions are on the multi-Mb scale and correlate with either open and expression-active chromatin ("A" compartments) or closed and expression-inactive chromatin ("B" compartments).
+A/B compartment interactions span larger genomic regions than TADs and LADs and represent a network connecting regions of open and expression-active chromatin ("A" compartments) or closed and expression-inactive chromatin ("B" compartments).
+Generally compartments represent large domains of chromatin, but the genomic compartmentalization is visible also at a very fine level, with examples of single genes alternating between A and B compartment.
 A compartments tend to be gene-rich, have high GC-content, contain histone markers for active transcription, and usually displace the interior of the nucleus.
 As well, they are typically made up of self-interacting domains and contain early replication origins.
 B compartments, on the other hand, tend to be gene-poor, compact, contain histone markers for gene silencing, and lie on the nuclear periphery.
 They consist mostly of LADs and contain late replication origins.
 In addition, higher resolution Hi-C coupled with machine learning methods has revealed that A/B compartments can be refined into subcompartments.

 The fact that compartments self-interact is consistent with the idea that the nucleus localizes proteins and other factors such as long non-coding RNA (lncRNA) in regions suited for their individual roles.
 An example of this is the presence of multiple transcription factories throughout the nuclear interior.
 These factories are associated with elevated levels of transcription due to the high concentration of transcription factors (such as transcription protein machinery, active genes, regulatory elements, and nascent RNA).
 Around 95% of active genes are transcribed within transcription factories.
 Each factory can transcribe multiple genes – these genes need not have similar product functions, nor do they need to lie on the same chromosome.
 Finally, the co-localization of genes within transcription factories is known to depend on cell type.